-• Warehouses.
+- Warehouses.
 Newegg believes the best approach in serving its customers is to maintain reasonable inventory levels and to ship directly from its own inventory.
-As of December 31, 2020, Newegg operated eight strategically-located fulfillment centers, including seven warehouses located in North America and one in China, covering more than 1.5 million square feet in total.
+As of June 30, 2020, Newegg operated seven strategically-located fulfillment centers, including six warehouses located in North America and one in China, covering more than 1.6 million square feet in total.
 Each of Newegg's warehouses is able to process 13,000 inbound pieces and 10,000 outbound pieces on average per day.
 Newegg also maintains regional warehouses in Southern California, New Jersey and Indiana and Ontario, Canada to fulfill customer orders in the United States and Canada.
-The geographical placement of its warehouses and its warehouses in North America enable it to reach approximately 95% of the North American population in two business days.

-- Cooperation with reliable logistics service providers.
+The geographical placement of its warehouses and its warehouses in North America enable it to reach approximately 95% of the North American population in two business days. - Cooperation with reliable logistics service providers.
 Newegg capitalizes on a robust transportation framework that connects international air and sea transport, domestic over-the-road carriers, and last mile delivery to residential consumers such as United States Postal Service, Purolator, OnTrac and UPS.
 Newegg has also engaged and is working with multiple logistics partners to offer a wide array of flexible delivery options. - Virtual fulfillment.
 Newegg ships certain products to customers directly from vendors and distributors who meet its quality fulfillment standards without going through its warehouses, a practice which Newegg refers to as virtual fulfillment.
 Virtual fulfillment is fully utilized to broaden Newegg's product assortment and avoid loss of sales when SKUs are out of stock.
-In the United States, virtual fulfillment accounted for approximately 7.7% of direct sales for the year ended December 31, 2020.
+In the United States, virtual fulfillment accounted for approximately 8.8% of direct sales as of June 30, 2020, and 8.1% of direct sales as of September 30, 2020.